kayhide/agrishot/frontend/README.md

 - `live-server` for browser auto reloading

 To make bundling work, we need to compile par file.
-For this, we use pscid.
+For this, use psc-ide via editor's support.
-Somehow pscid does not work via yarn script, start it directly.
+Or use pscid from console.

 ```sh
 $ pscid